daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/controllers/stateful-sets.md

 When a StatefulSet is created, any volumes it needs are created at the same time and named in a special way that connects them to the right Pod with naming of `vol-<StatefulSetName>-<Integer>`.

 Volumes are appropriately decoupled from Pods via the PVC system i.e. volumes have separate lifecycles to Pods.
 If a StatefulSet Pod is terminated, the replacement Pod will be attached to the **same storage it is replacing**.
-This statemenet holds true even if the replacement Pods are scheduled to different cluser nodes.
+This statement holds true even if the replacement Pods are scheduled to different cluster nodes.

 For scaling operations, if a Pod is deleted as part of a scale-down operation, subsequent scale-up operations will attach new Pods to the surviving volumes that match their names.
 Hence, future scale-up operations only need to create a new Pod.